 My money is on ‘no’.
 Or more accurately… sorta-kinda-no. I think for higher end bikes a dual system could become commonplace, letting riders choose one or the other as they see fit in the moment.
 One mode for recreation.
 One for transportation.

-But if it has to be a this-or-that binary choice, then torque-sensing won’t survive the test of time.
+If it has to be a this-or-that binary choice, I think torque-sensing won’t survive the test of time.
 Why?
 Sheer weight of numbers, and the growth of the automobile replacement market.
 Look at global ebike sales.
 Only a small fraction of ebikes are sold in the European and North American markets, where recreational cycling is a thing.
-Instead look at the Far East, where bicycles are simply utilitarian transportation and there is no stigma attached to effortless travel.
+Look at the Far East, where bicycles are simply utilitarian transportation and there is no stigma attached to effortless travel.
 Whats the norm there?

 Lest I give the wrong impression… I have an ebike that uses torque sensing, and frankly I love it.
 But its a recreational bike, not suited for a bike that has a job.
 Going for a fun ride, where I don’t have a problem stopping and sitting down on a bench or a rock for awhile and enjoying my surroundings… Its almost perfect for that.
 I wish I had time to ride it more.